Katieneff/CycleVision/motion_tracking/README.md

 #Headlight Tracking

 This program tracks the headlights of a car using OpenCV.
-The program is ran with a test video.
+The program is run with a test video.

 Usage: